Existence of a Phase Transition in Harmonic Activation and Transport: Acknowledgements

 \section{Acknowledgements}

 I thank Shirshendu Ganguly and Alan Hammond for helpful discussions.
 In particular, I am grateful to Shirshendu Ganguly for suggesting Theorem \ref{thm form dot} to me and to Alan Hammond for sharing with me his prediction that dimers and trimers would drive the transience of HAT in higher dimensions.
+I thank the two anonymous referees for their careful reading of this paper and valuable feedback.